Bluewate/pipeline_jenkins/Readme.md

-# i used the pipeline CI/CD to automatisation test developpement and integration continue by Jenkins tool.
+# i used a pipeline CI/CD to automatisation test developpement and integration continue by Jenkins tool.
 ----------------------------------------------------------------------------------------------------------
-clone repository
-build
-test
+Clone repository --> Build  --> Test